JeremiahKaren/35percent.github.io/the-southwark-clearances.md

 Southwark's own [consultation](http://35percent.org/img/11000homesconsultation.pdf) on its programme to build 11,000 new homes made it clear that a certain number of these will involve the wholesale redevelopment of existing council estates:

-![Southwark's consultation on its 11000 new homes proposals](http://35percent.org/img/pledge6.png)
+![Southwark's consultation on its 11000 new homes proposals](http://35percent.org/img/pledge6.png) *Extract from consultation on 11000 new homes proposals*

 In addition, the Council has [set up](http://www.southwarknews.co.uk/news/southwark-council-to-set-up-own-housing-company/) a Special Purpose Vehicle (SPV) - __Southwark Housing Company Ltd__ - a separate limited company that will own and manage the new 'council' homes.
 This has led to fears that these will be let at higher rents, as is the case where other councils are using SPVs to build 'council' homes - i.e. LB Lambeth.